Professor Tracy Comans

 Researcher biography

-My current work on measuring the quality of care for older people has significant potential impact on the health care industry.
-With an aging population, there is an increasing demand for high-quality health care services that meet the unique needs of older people.
-However, there is a lack of consensus on what constitutes quality of care for older people, and existing measures may not capture the aspects of care that are most important to them.
+Currently, Professor Comans is making significant strides in measuring the quality of care for older individuals.
+This work holds substantial potential for impacting the health and aged care industry.
+As our population ages, the demand for high-quality health care services tailored to the needs of older individuals is escalating.
+Despite this, there is a lack of agreement on what constitutes quality care for this demographic, and existing measures may not fully capture the aspects of care most important to them.
+Professor Comans' work is instrumental in addressing this critical issue.